dessa-oss/atlas/api_docs/templates/remote_deployment_example.md

   key_path: <local/path/to/private/key>
 ```

 Here, you will specify the paths of the remote environment for storing cached results, jobs, and redis as well as credentials for SSH, GCP and AWS deployments.
-More information on the different parameters can be found [here](../configs/#configuration-options).
+More information on the different parameters and example configuration files can be found [here](../configs/#configuration-options).

 ##2.
 Specify Additional Remote Dependencies